Share it, then see how it landed.

 Can you see how someone read a shared page?

 Yes.
 When your agent publishes an HTML page to Stacktree, the link does more than serve the file.
 Viewers can react and leave a private note on the page.
 You get an activity feed and an optional daily email of who opened, reacted, and commented.
-And on Pro, an engagement view shows the typical time on page, the scroll depth, the share of readers who reached the end, and an attention heatmap of where they lingered.
+From Solo you see the numbers behind that: opens, how many people, and when it was last read.
+And on Studio, an engagement view shows the typical time on page, the scroll depth, the share of readers who reached the end, and an attention heatmap of where they lingered.
 All of it is aggregate and non-PII: no session replay, no keystrokes, no identity.

 The gap this closes